 Medical malpractice may be described as a medical professional’s act or inaction, which constitutes a failure to provide a standard level of care and therefore causes harm to a patient.
 Professionals in the healthcare field are held to a high standard when it comes to patient treatment and care.
 They must exercise due diligence and apply all of their training and knowledge in examining, diagnosing, and treating patients.
 When doctors do not do so, they may inadvertently cause serious injuries to patients.
 A doctor may misdiagnose cancer, costing a patient the opportunity to fight the disease while there is still a chance at succeeding.
 An anesthesiologist may fail to monitor a patient during surgery, causing the patient to slip into a coma during the procedure.
 A nurse may forget to write down a patient’s allergy to a particular medication, causing a severe allergic reaction when the patient is prescribed that medicine.
 There are countless possibilities — all of which may have serious consequences.

 Our medical malpractice law firm represents clients across New York who have suffered at the hands of negligent doctors.
 This website contains helpful information about medical negligence and nurse errors in order to educate patients regarding the types of malpractice and their rights if they have been injured.
 Feel free to review the following to learn more about each subject:

 Cerebral palsy is a term used to describe a group of disorders that affect the brain and nervous system.
 Symptoms usually present before a child is two and may include developmental delays, poor muscle control, abnormal gait and abnormal movements.
 These disorders can be caused as a result of medical negligence, resulting in cerebral palsy malpractice.

-Hospital Negligence Hospitals and other medical facilities may be held responsible if their staff members cause injury to patients through negligence, carelessness or wrongdoing.
+Hospitals and other medical facilities may be held responsible if their staff members cause injury to patients through negligence, carelessness or wrongdoing.
 Some examples may include delayed admittance, nursing errors, emergency room misdiagnoses, medication errors, surgical injuries and poor post-operative care.
 Failure to monitor the patient is a common occurence that falls under this umbrella as well.